AuburnSounds/Dplug/README.md

 dplug is a library for creating audio plugins.
 Additionally it comes with music DSP algorithms that might be useful for your next-generation MS converter plugin.
+Currently support:
-**Currently support VST 2.x plugins on Windows and Mac OS X, 32-bit and 64-bit.**
+- VST 2.x plugins on Windows and Mac OS X, 32-bit and 64-bit.
+- Audio Unit v2 plugins for Mac OS X, 32-bit and 64-bit

 ![Example screenshot](screenshot.jpg "With a bit of work")